 - Quality – Your in-house film might not turn out as well as you’d hoped

-- Difficulty – Creating corporate films is not easy; do you have the time to master filming and editing skills?
+- Difficulty – Creating corporate videos is not easy; do you have the time to master filming and editing skills?

 Pros and cons of using a production company

-Here are the pros and cons of hiring a professional video production company to create your corporate film:
+Here are the pros and cons of hiring a professional video production company to create your corporate video:

 Pros of using a video production company